 In order to successfully complete the undergraduate certificate in manufacturing engineering, students must:

-- Have been admitted to the certificate
+- Have declared the certificate

 - Maintain a cumulative GPA of 3.0 or greater for the courses taken for the certificate.
 If a course is repeated, the average of the grades received in the course will be used in calculating the cumulative GPA.